-This quiz about idioms related to food is part of our complete Upper Intermediate English course.
+This article & quiz about idioms related to food is part of our complete Upper Intermediate English course.
 There is a glossary of some of the expressions from the article here and the exercise for this activity is here.

+We use this idiom to describe when someone speaks negatively about something they cannot have or did not get.
 Example: “I’m not interested in going to that party anymore – it was probably going to be awful anyway.”
-“You just have sour grapes because you weren’t invited!”
+“You just have sour grapes because they didn’t invite you!”

+We use this idiom to refer to a complete package or everything.
 Example: “I’m not just asking for a raise – I want the whole enchilada, including a better office and holidays!”

 This means that you can’t create something without destroying something.
 For example: “To make the company profitable we need to fire half of the staff but you can’t make an omelette without breaking a few eggs.”